shanapu/MyJailbreak/README.md

 ##### Commands
 ```
 - sm_war - Allows players to vote for a war
-- sm_setwar - Allows the Admin(sm_map) or Warden to set a war for next rounds
+- sm_setwar - Allows the Admin or Warden to set a war for next rounds
 ```
 ##### Cvars
 ```